 “That's got to be a laser-fired fusion unit, Skipper,” Marshall said.
 “Looks primitive too.
 I can't believe they would travel this far with only one of the things.”

 “Hal basically confirmed that from the neutrino leakage.
 From what we can decipher from their messages,” Staumpitz said, “they have two reactors, and the explosion took them both out.”

 “Any ideas on what happened?” the Engineer asked.

 “Something about a blow-back through the hydrogen feed,” Howe said.
 “And they don't have parts to repair it.”

 “Those poor schmucks,” Marshall said.
 “Being stuck this far out with no way to get home gives me nightmares.”

 “Is there any way we can help them, Bryan?”
 Howe asked.
 “Don't we carry a spare reactor?”

 Marshall shook his head.
-"He needs a shipyard.
-In theory we could stick our spare unit in there, but he's going to have to rebuild his engine room, not to mention mating our technology with his."
+“He needs a shipyard.
+In theory, we could stick our spare unit in there, but he will have to rebuild his engine room, not to mention mating our technology with his.”

 “They really are screwed,” Staumpitz said.

-"The good news is that the Aux Power Units can carry them indefinitely.
-There's not enough power to light off his drives, but he won't suffocate."
+“The good news is that the Aux Power Units can carry them indefinitely.
+There's insufficient power to light off his drives, but he won't suffocate.”